 Create one registry for all your API assets

-There needs to be one place where all your APIs are governed.
+There needs to be one place where all your APIs can be governed.
 This is the master catalog or registry of assets — an API marketplace.

 You might decide not to advertise them, but you need to track and manage them.
-Amplify Marketplace gives you this one place.
+Because it provides you a federated API management foundation, Amplify Engage gives you this one place.

 Discovery of assets is automated by lightweight agents that sit alongside your gateways, platforms, and repositories and discover all API assets.
 You can then decide which to productize and publish to a specific audience.